xCaptainFortune/NO-BULLSHIT-GUIDE-TO-MEV-By-CaptainFortune/README.md

 By now you should have learned a ton.
 If you're ready to go next level, This is what we pros use.
 Convex Optimization and Optimal Path searching.

 - [An Analysis of Uniswap Markets](https://arxiv.org/pdf/1911.03380.pdf) Section 2.1 explains the optimization problem for optimal arbitrage routing
-- [Complex DFS ARBITRAGE Code Implementation](https://github.com/ccyanxyz/uniswap-arbitrage-analysis?fbclid=IwAR1qsAiM_DAOBWGtp5yAhRF7hHHCFSMzFzA4YIBfgNQvdJuR79J8QlZiPbk) You'll need to generalize this for a larger number of hops
+- [Complex DFS ARBITRAGE Code Implementation](https://github.com/ccyanxyz/uniswap-arbitrage-analysis?fbclid=IwAR1qsAiM_DAOBWGtp5yAhRF7hHHCFSMzFzA4YIBfgNQvdJuR79J8QlZiPbk) You'll have to generalize this for a larger number of hops
 - [Convex Optimization](https://baincapitalcrypto.com/introducing-cfmmrouter-jl/) code implementation
 - [CONVEX OPTIMIZATION RESSOURCES](https://twitter.com/0x_emperor/status/1516753295024726019)